Cambia lingua / Switch language: ITA

-- In a pot add smooth orange juice, sugar and potato starch.
+- To a pot add filtered orange juice (without orange bits), sugar and potato starch.
 Stir with a whisk to dissolve the sugar and the starch.

 - On medium-low heat cook the liquid for one to two minutes, while stirring.
 As soon as the liquid thickens take it out of the heat and keep stirring for another minute.

 - With a serrated knife, cut the orange cake open in half.
 Make sure the cake has cooled completely before you do that.